Software Defined Internet Exchange

 BGP FlowSpec Operations

 BGP FlowSpec separates BGP networks’ control and data plane and distributes traffic flow specifications.
-Within the infrastructure, we have a Flowspec controller, the server, one or more Flowspec clients, and optionally a route-reflector that can be used for scalability.
-Rules that contain matching criteria and actions are created on the server and are redistributed to clients via MP-BGP.
+Within the infrastructure, we have a Flowspec controller, the server, one or more Flowspec clients, and optionally a route-reflector for scalability.
+Rules that contain matching criteria and actions are created on the server and redistributed to clients via MP-BGP.

 The central controller programs forward decisions and inject rules remotely into BGP clients.
 Cisco, Juniper, and Alcatel-Lucent support BGP FS controllers.
 It may also run on an x86 server with ExaBGP or Arbor PeakFlow SP Collector Platform.

-The client receives the rules from the controller and programs rules of a) traffic descriptions and b) actions to apply to traffic.
+The client receives the rules from the controller and programs, including rules for a) traffic descriptions and b) actions to apply to traffic.
 Then, the client, a BGP speaker, makes the necessary changes to TCAM.
 An additional optional route reflector component can receive rules from the controller and distribute them to clients.

 Traffic classification